Gordon-T/Discord-Media-Tool/README.md

 # Discord Media Tool

 Want to upload videos and clips directly onto Discord?
 Frustrated with their file size limits?
-Too poor to afford Nitro?
+Stingy like me and don't want to pay for Nitro?
 Here's a solution for you!

 Discord Media Tool is a program that compresses your video and audio files to be under a specified size while maximizing quality so you can easily upload files that will be embedded in Discord chats.
 The design is intended to be very simple such that you can just run the program, select a file, and compress it.

 Your files remain as your business!
 All operations are done locally on your machine so you don't have to upload your files onto some website.

+Disclaimer: Discord Media Tool is an unofficial project that is not affiliated with Discord or Discord Inc.

 ## Interface
 ![img.png](./images/gui.PNG)